RlinL/EtCon/readme.md

 ---

-## 💡 Motivation & Framework
+## 💡 Motivation

-### The Problem: Missing Consolidation
+### The Problem: Missing Knowledge Consolidation
-As illustrated in **Figure 1**, traditional methods may parametrically encode new information but fail to consistently apply it during reasoning (e.g., producing contradictory outputs).
+Most traditional methods appear reliable under teacher-forced evaluation, but their performance drops in autoregressive generation (as in **Figure 1**), where edited knowledge is not consistently applied.

 <div align="center">
   <img src="assets/figure1.png" alt="Figure 1: Illustration of the knowledge editing problem" width="85%">